Six ways to improve your home’s thermal efficiency

 pelmets.
 Reflective backings on the curtains will aid their heat-repelling ability in summer.

 4. Wrap to stay warm

-Insulation can be added to the roof, ceiling, walls and floor, including underneath suspended floors.
+Insulation can be added to the roof, ceiling, and walls.
+It can also be used underneath

 5. Add to your thermal mass

 Thermal mass is the ability of a material to absorb, store and transmit heat energy.

 Concrete slabs have sufficiently high density to soak up heat from the sun during the day and

 release it slowly during the cooler night.
 Thermal mass is more commonly used as a means to

 ‘store heat’ so if you are in the Northern parts of the country you will do well to keep the sun